FAQ: Water and Sewer Rates

 Commitment to care for the town’s utilities system, customers and environment

 Water and sewer services are expensive to provide.
 When it comes to maintaining its drinking and wastewater infrastructure, the United States does poorly, earning respective grades of C- and D+ in the 2021 Infrastructure Report Card from the American Society of Civil Engineers.
 In North Carolina, the grades from the most recent state report card in 2013 are slightly better — with a C+ for drinking water infrastructure and a C for wastewater infrastructure.

 The Town of Hillsborough strives to do better, already using solutions that the American Society of Civil Engineers recommends for raising the grade of drinking water and wastewater infrastructure, such as ensuring rates cover the full cost of service and resilient infrastructure.
 Often there is a reluctance to raise rates to recover the costs associated with providing water and sewer service, notes a video on full cost pricing of water, provided by the Environmental Finance Center at UNC Chapel Hill.

 Hillsborough's operations approach includes taking care of what we have.
 Your Hillsborough water and sewer bill reflects your contribution to the labor and the physical infrastructure required to have clean, accessible water when you want it and to have wastewater removed when desired and safely returned to the environment.
 The town does not make a profit from providing water and sewer service nor does it use water and sewer revenue for purposes other than the operation, maintenance and improvement of the town’s water and sewer system.

 Water and sewer payments cover the costs of providing the utility service, which includes the operation, maintenance and improvements of the system.
+Your taxes do not pay for any portion of the utility service.
 The majority of revenue from water and sewer payments funds:

 - Water and sewer operations